-Smart legal help with dividing assets and debts in South Texas divorce
+Smart legal help with dividing assets and debts in San Antonio and Texas divorce

 One of the most important aspects of divorce is property division.
 During this process, all marital property is divided between you and your spouse.
 Texas is a community property state, which means all assets acquired during marriage belong to both spouses and must be divided equitably, which may not always mean fifty-fifty.

 At Grable Grimshaw PLLC, our San Antonio divorce attorneys help classify your assets and debts as separate or marital property, and we fight for a fair division.
 We understand that the outcome of your settlement is essential to help you establish a strong financial future.
 Put our experienced legal team on your side and we’ll work hard to protect your best interests.